 #5 Reduced impact on the environment

 If you’re running a green business, or just want to take further measures in your business to care for our natural environment, consolidating your shipping is a great way to reduce the amount of emissions used shipping your cargo.
-This could be from a reduction in truck movements handling your cargo or reduction in container usage.
+This could be from a reduction in truck movements handling your cargo or a reduction in container usage.

 What are the disadvantages of Buyer’s Consolidation?